clement-jny/dolibarr-docker-prod/README.md

 - Labels for Traefik will be added dynamically.

 If you choose not to enable Traefik, the standard setup will proceed without additional proxy settings.
+If you're using traefik, don't forget to delete the 'ports' section in `compose.yml`